loyjoy/academy/tracking_integration/google_tag_manager/google_tag_manager.md

 ```

-## How to connect LoyJoy to Google Tag Manager (dataLayer.push)
+## How to connect LoyJoy to Google Tag Manager via dataLayer.push

-LoyJoy events can be pushed to [Google Tag Manager](https://developers.google.com/tag-platform/tag-manager/web) like this:
+LoyJoy events can be pushed via [dataLayer.push](https://developers.google.com/tag-platform/tag-manager/web) like this:

 ```
 <script>